nikkenu/nikkenu/README.md

 <br />

 My name is Niklas.
-I'm a software engineer, who is passionate about programming, economics and data science.
+I'm a software engineer, who is passionate about programming, economics, data science and management.
 I'm studying information knowledge and management at Tampere University.

 ### &nbsp;Contact